Entanglement scaling in matrix product state representation of smooth functions and their shallow quantum circuit approximations: Preliminaries: MPS approximation of functions

-While the MPS decomposition can be exact, for arbitrary tensors the MPS ranks (bond dimensions) may be exponential in the number of qubits.
-Fortunately, in many important cases this is not the case, as \emph{e.g.}~when representing the ground states of quantum Hamiltonians \cite{SCHOLLWOCK_2011}.
-Thus if the entanglement in $|f\rangle$ in Eq.\eqref{eq:ftensor} is not large, the state can be effectively MPS approximated with polynomial resources by truncating to small bond dimensions in Eqs.\ref{eq:tensor_f_approx},\ref{eq:noncanonical},\ref{eq:canonical}.
-Later we show that this holds for smooth functions.
-The MPS decomposition itself is carried out either with singular value decomposition (SVD) or approximate methods ~\cite{lindsey_2024, rodríguezaldavero_2024, Oseledets_2010, Ritter_2024, 6076873_oracle}.

-Importantly, the entries of the diagonal matrices $\Lambda$ encode the MPS entanglement spectra.
+Importantly, the entries of the diagonal matrices $\Lambda$ in the canonical form encode the MPS entanglement spectra.
 To wit, the entanglement entropy for the bipartition on the bond $k$ is given by:

+where the summation range over virtual bond dimension index $i$ starts from $0$.
 We will also use a different entanglement measure, the purity, which is easier to compute for an arbitrary function.
 The purity on bond $k$ is given by $p_{k} = \mathrm{Tr} \rho_{k}^{2}$, where $\rho_{k}$ is the reduced density matrix for the subsystem $\sigma_{1} \sigma_{2} \dots \sigma_{k}$.
 It characterizes how close the state is to the product state.
 In particular, if the initial wave function factorizes with respect to the bond $k$, then the purity is equal to one.
 The purities $p_k$ are given by:

-In what follows the MPS approximation of the function will be converted to a shallow quantum circuit preparing the encoded function on a quantum device (Fig.\ref{fig:mainfig}d), using our improved algorithm (see Sec.\ref{sec:implementation}) extending the methods of Refs.\cite{Gundlapalli_2022,Iaconis_2024, Melnikov_2023, sano_2024,GonzalezConde_2024} (see also \cite{PhysRevA.101.010301}).
+In what follows the MPS approximation of the function will be converted to a shallow quantum circuit preparing the encoded function on a QPU (Fig.\ref{fig:mainfig}d) using our improved algorithm (see Sec.\ref{sec:implementation}), which extends the methods of Refs.\cite{Gundlapalli_2022,Iaconis_2024, Melnikov_2023, sano_2024,GonzalezConde_2024} (see also \cite{PhysRevA.101.010301}).

+We will also find useful in Sec.\ref{sec:implementation} the center canonical form (also known as mixed canonical form, see Ref.~\cite{SCHOLLWOCK_2011}).
+In this form, some bond (and the corresponding $\Lambda$ matrix) is chosen as central.
+Then, all the $\Lambda$ matrices on the other bonds are absorbed into their neighbouring $\Gamma$ tensors, so that resulting combined tensors become isometries.
+The MPS thus obtained (here with the $k$th bond being central) has the form: